Gaza War (2008–2009): Ground invasion

 Israeli artillery units worked closely with battalion commanders.
 For the first time, the Sheder Ham digitized data, mapping, and command-and-control system linked the Artillery Corps into the Army's overall C4I network.
-Israel artillery fired approximately 7,000 rounds during the conflict.
-An Israel Defense Forces colonel stated that tactics and procedures had to suit the difficult urban environment.
-The number of rounds in the 22-day conflict was 5% of the total fired during the 34-day Lebanon war.
-Under the condition of anonymity, another officer said that close air support missions accounted for more than 90% of rounds fired.
-He also said that about half of those were MA25A1 incendiary-based smoke rounds used to mask troop movements.

 The Oketz Unit, the IDF's dog-handling corps, performed 33 successful missions during the war, with specially trained sniffer and attack dogs and their handlers leading advancing forces.
 In every mission that involved Oketz dogs, there were no casualties among soldiers.
 Three dogs were killed by enemy fire during the war.

-Hamas guerrillas sometimes emerged from tunnels to fire at IDF soldiers, then pulled back to lure troops into built-up areas.
-In one case, a Palestinian dressed in an Israeli Army uniform opened fire on a group of soldiers, but was killed before he could cause any casualties.
-In several instances, would-be suicide bombers with explosive vests charged Israeli soldiers, but all were killed before they could reach their targets.

 Israeli ground troops entered Beit Lahiya and Beit Hanoun in northern Gaza in the early hours of 4 January.
-Israeli forces reportedly bisected Gaza and surrounded Gaza City, but restricted their movements to areas that were not heavily urbanized.
+Israeli forces reportedly bisected Gaza and surrounded Gaza City.
 The IDF stated that it had targeted forty sites, including weapons depots and rocket launch sites.
 The Israeli military said that 50 Hamas fighters were killed and dozens more wounded.
 At least 25 Palestinian rockets were fired into Southern Israel, wounding a woman in Sderot.
-One Israeli soldier was killed and 19 other soldiers were wounded in Jabalia when a mortar shell fired by Hamas fighters landed on their patrol.